SpecFlowOSS/SpecFlowWiki/Configuration.md

 The behavior of SpecFlow can be extensively configured through .NET configuration files.
 SpecFlow processes the configuration file of the acceptance test projects (the projects that contain the feature files).
-The configuration has to be placed in a file called “App.Config” (the standard configuration file convention for .NET).
+The configuration has to be placed in a file called “App.config” (the standard configuration file convention for .NET).

 Unlike other runtime-only tools, SpecFlow processes the configuration file also while it generates the unit-tests from the feature files (this happens usually when you save the feature file).
 This means that after you have changed the configuration file, you might need to force re-generation of the unit test (if the configuration change affects the generated tests).
-See Regenerate Unit Tests for details about how this can be done.
+The [[Visual Studio 2010 Integration]] can detect the change of the configuration file and offers re-generation.

 ## Default Configuration